kenkov/fusha/README.rst

 Features
 ----------

-*   You can easily use fusha by using the **with** statement as follows;
+*   You can use fusha by using the **with** statement as follows;

     .. code-block:: python

         with Fusha():
             waiting_function()

-*   You can easily write your own progress bar by inheriting the **FushaTemplate** class as follows;
+*   You can write your own progresss bars by inheriting the **FushaTemplate** class as follows;

     .. code-block:: python